 Prevent Black Mold in Bathroom

 Preventive ways are always needed before it is too late.
-Besides some removal ways mentioned above, you can prevent black mold from growing in your bathroom by applying anti-mold paint on the clean bathroom wall and ceiling.
+You can prevent black mold from growing in your bathroom by applying anti-mold paint on the clean bathroom wall and ceiling.

-In addition to retaining the bathroom moisture and keeping bathroom humidity in low level, anti-mold paint is a good way to hold the steam produced by showers as a primary cause of black mold infestation.
+In addition to retaining the bathroom moisture and keeping bathroom humidity in low level, anti-mold paint is a good way.
+It will hold the steam produced by showers as a primary cause of black mold infestation.